Jacinto Paras: Public service

 He was a Mayor of the City of Guihulngan, Negros Oriental from 1986 to 1988, Assistant Secretary of the Department of Agrarian Reform from 1988 to 1989, Assistant Director (with the rank of Assistant Secretary) of the Municipal Telephone Program of the Department of Transportation and Communications from 1989 to 1992, and Head of the DOTC Action Center from 1989 to 1992.

 He was elected as member of the House of Representatives from 1998 to 2007.
 As Representative, he was Chairman of the Special Committee on Food Security from 1998 to 2001, Chairman of the Committee on Transportation and Communications from 2001 to 2007, Vice-Chairman of the Committee on Franchises from 1998 to 2007.

-He also served as Undersecretary of the Department of Labor and Employment before being appointed as Undersecretary of the Presidential Legislative Liaison Office (PLLO).
+He also served as Undersecretary of the Department of Labor and Employment before being appointed as Undersecretary of the Presidential Legislative Liaison Office (PLLO) under the administration of President Rodrigo Duterte.
+He sparked controversy after it was exposed, with photo evidences, that he was conspiring with then-Justice Secretary Vitaliano Aguirre II to imprison Senator Risa Hontiveros using false charges.
+Media captured Aguirre texting instructions to 'expedite' cases through Paras, a tactic previously used to arrest Senator Leila de Lima.
+Despite public backlash and evidence presented in the Senate, Aguirre and his team still pursued and filed the false charges against Hontiveros.